 The Wrestling Film That Became His Favorite

-Despite writing a catalog of hit comedies, Blaustein frequently identified “Beyond the Mat,” his 1999 documentary about professional wrestling, as the favorite thing he had ever done.
+Despite writing a catalog of hit comedies, Blaustein frequently identified “Beyond the Mat,” his 1999 documentary about professional wrestling, as the favorite work he had ever done.
 The film tracked wrestlers Mick Foley, Terry Funk and Jake “The Snake” Roberts through the brutal physical demands and emotional costs of their profession, earning recognition as one of the genre’s defining works.

 A Second Act in the Classroom